 - If pumping, make sure to wash your hands before pumping and thoroughly clean pump parts after each pumping session.

-- Consider having someone who is well feed your baby pumped milk.
+- Consider having someone who is well feeding your baby pumped milk.

 Parents who have been exposed to or have contracted COVID-19 should take similar precautions if they are formula feeding or combination feeding the baby.

 While the chances of a newborn getting sick from the virus are low, there is a risk of community-acquired spread.
 With a newborn, it’s recommended to take these precautions:

 - Wash your hands or use hand sanitizer every time you touch your baby.